Learn more about the cities and venues that will be hosting matches

 London is one of the most diverse, exciting and dynamic places to visit.
 England’s thriving capital offers a world-class experience for all and is the most connected city on earth.
 WEURO fans will find a ‘home from home’ welcome alongside a wealth of history, culture, and entertainment to enjoy.
 Visit renowned sightseeing attractions, top restaurants, the West End theatre scene, bustling markets, historic museums and beautiful Royal Parks.

 The iconic Wembley Stadium is home to the England team.
 It has a capacity of 90,000 and is recognised as one of the world’s premier stadiums and remains the centrepiece of the English game.
 It has hosted numerous UEFA Champions League finals as well as many domestic finals, including the Women’s FA Cup.
-It will stage the UEFA EURO 2020 and WEURO 2022 Finals.
+It will stage the Women's EURO 2022 Final.

-Brentford Community Stadium holds 17,000 seats and was opened in 2020 as the new home of Championship side Brentford FC and the London Irish rugby union club.
+Brentford Community Stadium holds 17,000 fans and was opened in 2020 as the new home of Premier League side Brentford FC and the London Irish rugby union club.
 It is just north of the River Thames, near the famous Kew Bridge and Kew Gardens.

 Diverse, energetic and bursting with character, Manchester was the birthplace of the industrial revolution.
 The city has a proud history in science, politics, music, arts and is famous for its football teams.
 The city centre is jam-packed with unique and eclectic restaurants, bars, shops, museums, galleries and hotels.